SWE-Manager: Selecting and Synthesizing Golden Proposals Before Coding: RELATED WORK

 \subsection{Code Generation and Bug Fixing}

-Large language models (LLMs) based on the transformer architecture have reshaped many domains, with code generation and bug fixing emerging as particularly impactful applications~\cite{10.1145/3747588}.
-Recent progress has been propelled by large-scale pretraining on software repositories and the availability of standardized datasets and benchmarks that enable reproducible evaluation~\cite{pan2025training,yang2025swesmith,lozhkov2024starcoder, Kocetkov2022TheStack, Jimenez2023SWEbenchCL,zhang2025swebench}.
-These resources have supported both \emph{model-centric} advances~\cite{Guo2024DeepSeekCoderWT, Rozire2023CodeLO} and \emph{system-centric} advances that orchestrate LLMs for practical software engineering tasks~\cite{Xie2025SWEFixerTO}.
-A major line of work builds \emph{agent-based} systems that attempt to resolve issues end-to-end.
-For example, \textit{SWE-Agent}~\cite{yang2024sweagent} frames bug fixing as an interactive process in which an LLM iteratively inspects a repository, edits files, and runs tests through a command-line interface, while OpenHands~\cite{wang2025openhands} extends this paradigm toward more general software engineering automation with tool use and multi-step task execution.
-In parallel, \emph{workflow-based} approaches aim to improve reliability by decomposing issue resolution into predefined stages.
-Agentless~\cite{10.1145/3715754} reduces reliance on complex exploration by structuring the pipeline into controlled steps such as localization and patching, and Moatless~\cite{Orwall2025MoatlessTools} similarly emphasizes disciplined tool use and stage-wise constraints to increase reproducibility and stability.
-Complementing these agentic systems, the automated program repair (APR) community has long prioritized curated benchmarks for controlled evaluation.
-Defects4J, for instance, provides real Java bugs paired with regression test suites, enabling systematic comparison of repair techniques under a common execution-based criterion~\cite{Just2014Defects4JAD}.
-With the rise of LLMs, APR has also seen a wave of methods that leverage natural-language reasoning and code generation to produce patches, including recent systems such as D4C~\cite{10.1109/ICSE55347.2025.00169} and ChatRepair~\cite{Xia2023AutomatedPR}, which use LLMs to propose candidate fixes guided by failing tests and repair-specific prompting or constraints.
+Large language models (LLMs) based on transformer architectures have reshaped code generation and bug fixing~\cite{10.1145/3747588}.
+Progress has been driven by large-scale repository pretraining and standardized datasets or benchmarks for reproducible evaluation~\cite{pan2025training,yang2025swesmith,lozhkov2024starcoder, Kocetkov2022TheStack, Jimenez2023SWEbenchCL,zhang2025swebench}, supporting both \emph{model-centric} advances~\cite{Guo2024DeepSeekCoderWT, Rozire2023CodeLO} and \emph{system-centric} approaches that orchestrate LLMs for software engineering tasks~\cite{Xie2025SWEFixerTO}.
+A major line of work builds \emph{agent-based} or \emph{workflow-based} systems that resolve issues end-to-end. \textit{SWE-Agent}~\cite{yang2024sweagent} lets an LLM iteratively inspect repositories, edit files, and run tests, while OpenHands~\cite{wang2025openhands} generalizes this tool-using paradigm to broader multi-step software engineering automation.
+Agentless~\cite{10.1145/3715754} and Moatless~\cite{Orwall2025MoatlessTools} instead improve reliability by decomposing issue resolution into controlled stages such as localization and patching.
+The automated program repair (APR) community provides a complementary foundation for controlled evaluation and patch generation.
+Defects4J pairs real Java bugs with regression test suites for execution-based comparison~\cite{Just2014Defects4JAD}, and recent LLM-based repair systems such as D4C~\cite{10.1109/ICSE55347.2025.00169} and ChatRepair~\cite{Xia2023AutomatedPR} generate candidate fixes guided by failing tests and repair-specific constraints.
+These systems primarily study how to implement or validate repairs; in contrast, \swemanager{} studies the earlier managerial step of selecting among competing proposals and synthesizing a final proposal before code modification.